![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 We continued our slow and careful trek along the little ridge road for a ways, until it finally petered out.

 Then I thought I heard something in the distance.
-Engines.
-More than one vehicle.
-Maybe a yell or two as well.
+Yep: definitely so!
+Engines; more than one vehicle; maybe a yell or two as well.
 But it was all pretty faint.
 Hard to tell where they were coming from, too.
 I couldn't see the sources from here, but they were definitely situated somewhere below.

 We'd be pretty easy to track, I figured.
-Well, wait a minute.
-Although Shadow did weigh roughly a ton and a half, he sported wide tires that I'd taken pains not to spin about for most of our journey.
+Well, wait a minute: although Shadow did weigh roughly a ton and a half, he sported wide tires that I'd taken pains not to spin about for most of our journey.
 So our impressions wouldn't be that deep in most spots.
-Too, the stream bed and surrounding banks had been mostly pebbles in which obvious tracks weren't easily made.
+Too, the stream bed and surrounding banks had been mostly pebbles, in which obvious tracks weren't easily made.
 And much of our trip through the ravines had been through a fairly deep layer of leafy debris.
 Hmmm.
-We'd really only left clear marks of our passing in a handful of spots, I realized.
-Our initial fall busted up a bunch of trees.
-We did pull one fallen tree out of the way to follow the stream.
-And we did do some spinning at that steep spot in the ravine.
+We'd really only left clear marks of our passing in a handful of spots so far, I realized.
+Our initial fall busted up a bunch of trees; we did pull one fallen tree out of the way to follow the stream; and we did do some spinning at that steep spot in the ravine.

 Crap.
 There'd still be plenty of trail for someone to follow.
-It's just that they might suffer some sizable gaps of uncertainty along various lengths of same.
+It was just that they might suffer some sizable gaps of uncertainty along various lengths of same.
+But just maybe they'd have to waste some time along the way.
+In order to check out a few possible alternate courses I might have taken.
+For I had passed through a few natural forks in the landscape.

 But in general we'd followed the terrain course most conducive to a street car making its way back to civilization.
 And anyone following us would be easily led by the same constraints.
 Damn!

-I knew a few trail tricks I could use if I was on foot to delay or waylay pursuit.
+I knew a few trail tricks I could use if I was on foot, to delay or waylay pursuit.
 But trying to hide or disguise the trail of an entire car was another matter entirely!
-Even a light-weight racehorse like Shadow.
+Even for a light-weight racehorse like Shadow.

-I wished for some coffee at that point.
-But I knew I'd never replenished the stash in my camping kit since last time.
+I wished mightily for some coffee at that point.
+But I knew I was out, without the need to look.
+For since my last depletion of my onboard coffee stocks, I'd never replenished the stash.

 I figured I'd better capitalize on the last light of the setting sun to determine a new direction for us, and so continued my on-foot survey.

 Crap.
 I didn't like the looks of things here.
-It appeared that I'd either have to do a lot of chopping down of trees for a football field or two worth of distance, or else take Shadow first down a steep descent and then not long after a fairly steep ascent.
+It appeared that I'd either have to do a lot of chopping down of trees for a football field or two worth of distance, or else take Shadow first down a steep descent, and then not long after a fairly steep ascent.
 The good news was neither fall or rise was very far in nature.
 But I was afraid I'd damage my front end on the descent.
-Well then.
-I'd just have to go over it backwards, I decided.
+Well then: I'd just have to go over it backwards, I decided.
 Ack!
-I hated the idea of driving backwards down a near cliff, even if the drop was only about a couple car lengths!
+I hated the idea of driving backwards down a near vertical surface, even if the drop was only about a couple car lengths in depth!

 But there was no choice.
-We pretty much fell down the first leg, with our rear bumper digging up some soil at the bottom as we bounced through the abrupt transition.
-But it did save Shadow's front end from a possible smashup.
+We pretty much just fell down the first leg, with our rear bumper digging up some soil at the bottom, as we bounced through the abrupt transition.
+But it did save Shadow's more vulnerable front end from a possible smashup.

 Now we had to get up the slightly longer climb on the other side.
-After that we'd have a fairly nice ridge line to continue upon.
+After that, we'd very soon have a fairly nice ridge line to continue upon.
 No road, but it looked like the trees were sufficiently sparse that we might thread our way through with a minimum of foliage removal being necessary.

 Hmm.
-It appeared we'd have a similar problem as before with the ascent, if we got part way up and fell back.
+It appeared we'd have a similar problem here, as that just past; if we got part way up, and fell back again.
 Namely, we couldn't let our front end be facing downwards.

 There was no way to get a running start at it here, like we had in the ravines.
-And even if there had been, the transition looked too abrupt.
-So we'd likely just ram our nose into the foot of the incline rather than really get anywhere that way.
+And even if there had been, the transition between floor and incline looked too abrupt.
+So we'd likely just ram our nose into the foot of the incline, rather than really get anywhere that way.

 Nope.
 This climb would have to be slow and careful.